 - To successfully embed the risk culture and operational risk management, Risk Management Committees at various levels at Circles like RMCAOs, RMCCs, and RMCs at the Business and Support Groups (RMC-R & DB, RMC-IBG, RMC-GMU, RMC-CAG, RMC-CCG, RMC-SARG & RMC-IT) are in place in addition to the Operational Risk Management Committee (ORMC) and the Risk Management Committee of the Board (RMCB). - The process of building a comprehensive database of internal and external losses due to Operational Risks as per Basel defined 8 Business Lines and 7 Loss Event Types is in place.
 In addition, Near Miss Events and external losses are also captured to improve risk management practices. - Risk and Control Self-Assessment (RCSA) is a proactive exercise conducted in workshop-based manner to identify gaps, if any, in the existing controls and suggestions are invited for improvement of System & Controls to mitigate the Risks.
 RCSA also helps in generating risk awareness among staff members.
-RCSA exercise is carried out across Bank Branches, CPCs & Offices on a yearly basis.
+RCSA exercise is carried out across Bank Branches, CPCs and Offices on a yearly basis.
 Bank also conducts theme based RCSA for Products /Processes.
-During FY 21, year, Bank has conducted 24 theme based RCSA exercises based on the RCSA exercise, Mitigation plans are prepared and implemented for activities rated as High & Critical Risks.
-Feasibility study is carried out by Business owners for suggestions received during RCSA exercise for further improvement of System & Controls in the Bank. - Key Indicators (KIs) have been identified across the Business and Support Groups with threshold and monitoring mechanism.
+During FY 22, the Bank has conducted 16 Theme-based RCSA exercises and RCSA exercise (sign off) was conducted at the time of launch/ review of 44 products/processes.
+Based on the RCSA exercise, Mitigation plans are prepared and implemented for activities rated as High & Critical Risks.
+Feasibility study is carried out by Business owners for suggestions emanated during RCSA exercise for further improvement of System & Controls in the Bank. - Key Indicators (KIs) have been identified across the Business and Support Groups with threshold and monitoring mechanism.
 KIs are being monitored at quarterly intervals by the RMCs, the ORMC and the RMCB.
-Top 10 KIs have been identified during current financial year for close follow up. - Development of internal systems for quantifying and monitoring operational risk as required under Basel II guidelines is in place. - The Bank had earlier received approval for the parallel run for AMA.
-However, due to recent revision in Basel III framework by the Basel Committee on Banking Supervision (BCBS), RBI has advised to discontinue submission of AMA Capital Computation.
+Top 10 KIs have been identified during current financial year for close follow up. - Development of internal systems for quantifying and monitoring operational risk as required under Basel II guidelines is in place.